Fraud and Financial Crime Management

 Phase 1 of Confirmation of Payee applied to 396 qualifying UK banks.
 These banks are registered with the Financial Conduct Authority (FCA) and have their own sort code in the Extended Industry Sort Code Directory.
 The biggest six banks were forced to join Confirmation of Payee for outbound and inbound transactions before June 30th 2020, through a Payment Systems Regulator mandate.
-Only a handful more proactive banks have joined Phase 1 before it is predicted to close to new applicants at the end of June 2021 and move to Phase 2.
+Only a handful of more proactive banks have joined Phase 1 before it is predicted to close to new applicants at the end of June 2021 and move to Phase 2.

-Phase 2, opens in July 2021, and will apply to inbound and outbound transactions for over 2,000 organisations such as Credit Unions, Crown Dependencies and Building Society HOCAs (Head Office Collections Accounts), which don’t own a sort code.
-Phase 1 will be supported in transition to Phase 2 and further phases or capability extensions are expected in the future for businesses to use CoP for their outbound transactions.
+Phase 2, opens in July 2021 and will apply to inbound and outbound transactions for over 2,000 organisations such as Credit Unions, Crown Dependencies and Building Society HOCAs (Head Office Collections Accounts), which don’t own a sort code.
+Phase 1 will be supported in the transition to Phase 2 and further phases or capability extensions are expected in the future for businesses to use CoP for their outbound transactions.

 “Any Banks or Corporates that are not doing Confirmation of Payee checks, are exposed to risk and potential liability for any losses incurred due to deliberate or accidental misdirection of funds.”